-A wine culture already existed in the 4th century B.C. on the southern coast of the Crimean peninsula, from this time wine presses and amphorae were found.
-In the northern part, however, it only developed much later from the 11th century onwards by monks.
-In the Middle Ages, the Genoese, who were then the owners of Sudak, traded Crimean wines throughout Europe.
+A wine culture existed as early as the 4th century BC on the southern coast of the Crimean peninsula, from which time wine presses and amphorae have been found.
+In the northern part, however, it developed much later from the 11th century onwards through monks.
+In the Middle Ages, the Genoese, who owned Sudak at the time, traded Crimean wines throughout Europe.
 Under Catherine II.
-(1729-1796) the Crimean peninsula became part of the Russian Empire in 1783.
+(1729-1796), the Crimean peninsula became part of the Russian Empire in 1783.
 Her favourite Grigory Alexandrovich Potyomkin (1739-1791) made it arable and also promoted viticulture.
-The count imported vines from Italy, Spain and France, where the climate was very similar to that of the Crimea.
-Especially the soil around the city of Sudak was very fertile.
-Here lies the Solnechnaya Dolina (Sun Valley), aptly named for its 300 days of sunshine a year, with a large cellar of the same name.
+The count imported vines from Italy, Spain and France, where the climate was very similar to that in the Crimea.
+Especially the soil around the town of Sudak was very fertile.
+Here lies the aptly named Solnechnaya Dolina (Sun Valley) with 300 days of sunshine a year and a large winery of the same name.
 Near Yalta, Count Mikhail Vorontsov (1782-1856) had vineyards planted and a large winery built in 1820.
-In 1828 he founded the Magarach Wine Institute in the vicinity.
+He then founded the Magarach Wine Institute nearby in 1828.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick